Resources

 Electives (units)

-Applied Psychology Methods (3), Graduate Biopsychology (3), Graduate Developmental Psychology (3), Graduate Social Psychology (3), Advanced Graduate Statistics (3), Biomechanics (3), Systems Safety Engineering (3), Foundations of Human-Computer Interaction (3), Information and Interaction Design (3), Usability Testing (3), Topics in HCI for Biomedical Informatics (3), Agent-Based and Cognitive Modeling (3), User-Centered Design Methods (3), Collaboration, Technology, and the Human Experience (3)
+Graduate Biopsychology (3), Graduate Developmental Psychology (3), Graduate Social Psychology (3), Advanced Graduate Statistics (3), Biomechanics (3), Systems Safety Engineering (3), Foundations of Human-Computer Interaction (3), Information and Interaction Design (3), Usability Testing (3), Topics in HCI for Biomedical Informatics (3), Agent-Based and Cognitive Modeling (3), User-Centered Design Methods (3), Collaboration, Technology, and the Human Experience (3), Natural Language Processing I (3), Natural Language Processing II (3), Graduate Speech Processing (3), Clinical and Experimental Neuropsychology (3), Advanced Research in Psychology (3)

 Number of courses outside department that are required